bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 project_id: Remote Patient Monitoring
 title: Empowering MHealth Systems with NHS-Certified Bluetooth Devices
 image: /images/case_study_rpm_devices.png
 description: The future of healthcare lies in remote medical care.
-With the system we had the privilege to develop for it is already a reality.
-Physicians can remotely monitor patients' conditions, and if their vital signs become alarming, the algorithm will trigger an alert, recommending the initiation of emergency procedures.
+In the system we helped our client build that future is already a reality.
+Physicians can remotely monitor patients' conditions, and consult online with the patients.
+  The system gives access to healthcare no matter where patients live, saving logistics costs for patients and healthcare providers.
 hero_image: /images/ehealth_remote_case_study.png
 Hero Image_alt: Transforming Healthcare with NHS-Certified Bluetooth Devices
 social_media_previev: /images/some_preview_bluetooth_devices.png